Foxfnaf/CaesarCipher/README.md

 # CaesarCipher

+> Encryption and decryption machine.
-> Designed to enhance Java skills
+> Made to improve Java skills.